 The availability of a sensitive stomach and limited ingredient dog foods is growing.
 This is great for owners living with sensitive dogs, but keep in mind that not all foods are created equal.

-Instinct Limited Ingredient Lamb diet came in first on our list as the best dog food for sensitive stomachs because of its high quality and easily digestible ingredients.
+Instinct Limited Ingredient Diet came in first on our list as the best dog food for sensitive stomachs because of its high quality and easily digestible ingredients.
 Unlike other sensitive stomach adult dog foods on the market, this food maintains a short ingredients list while not compromising on nutritional value.

 Additionally, this product is grain free and high in healthy animal protein.